esmerek/terrific-zebra-dadb5/content/pages/index.md

       value: Epic Fusion - Mindset is everything.
       keyName: property
     - name: 'og:description'
-      value: The preview of the Exto theme
+      value: >-
+        Epic Fusion moves your digital initiatives into the new reality.
+Shape your Digital Workplace towards the Employee Experience of the Digital Tomorrow!
       keyName: property
     - name: 'og:image'
       value: /images/site-preview.jpg